zkgoldsmith/H2O2-chirality/README.md

 The AIMD calculation differs from the single-point energy calculations and the geometry optimization calculations due to temperature being a factor, the amount of time used for the AIMD calculation, and the amount of times the AIMD calculation was ran.

 In order to visualize and transcribe the results, I needed to utilize the graphing tool on della, gnuplot.
-As I was having trouble accessing gnuplot, I was assisted by one of my post-doc's, Pablo Piaggi.
-He had sat with me and investigated my error message I was recieving on della and made sure that I had XQuartz previously installed.
-He made sure that I was also logged in to della using:
+As I was having trouble accessing gnuplot, I was assisted by one of my post doctorate scholars, Dr. Pablo Piaggi.
+Pablo Piaggi works in the department of chemistry at Princeton Univeristy.
+Dr. Piaggi had sat with me and investigated my error message I was recieving on della and made sure that I had XQuartz previously installed.
+Dr. Piaggi ensured that I was also logged in to della using:

 ```
 ssh -Y [username]@della[-gpu].princeton.edu